jiang28/multimodal-geo-dataset.github.io/README.md

 ## Dataset description

-Our multimodal geo dataset contains data from three sources: NOAA MRMS, HRRR, and GOES.
+Our multimodal geo dataset contains data from three sources: MRMS, HRRR, and GOES.

-### NOAA MRMS
+### MRMS

-NOAA MRMS (Multi-Radar Multi-Sensor) is a weather radar and satellite-based precipitation estimation system that integrates data from multiple radars and multiple sensors.
+MRMS (Multi-Radar Multi-Sensor) is a weather radar and satellite-based precipitation estimation system that integrates data from multiple radars and multiple sensors.
 Our dataset contains MRMS precipitation rate data at a resolution of 1 km x 1 km.

 ### HRRR